vcsjones/AzureSignTool/README.md

 * `--quiet` [short: `-q`, required: no]: Do not print output to the log.
 This parameter does not accept a value and cannot be combine with the `--verbose` option.
 The exit code of the process can be used to determine success or failure of the sign operation.

+### Advanced

+* `--page-hashing` [short: `-ph`, required: no]: Causes the Authenticode signing process to generate hashes of pages for verifying when the application is paged in to memory.
+If this flag is omitted, the default configuration for the operating system will be used.
+	This flag will not affect non-PE file formats.

+* `---no-page-hashing` [short: `-nph`, required: no]: Causes the Authenticode signing process to exclude hashes of pages for verifying when the application is paged in to memory.
+If this flag is omitted, the default configuration for the operating system will be used.
+	This flag will not affect non-PE file formats.

+In most circumances, using the defaults for page hashing is recommended, which can be done by simply omitting both of the parameters.

 ## Supported Formats